open-xchange/appsuite-frontend/documentation/configuration/login-page.md

 title: Login page
 ---
 # Introduction
-With 7.10.4 a new, configurable login page has been introduced which offers a custom pages without a custom theme.
+With 7.10.4 a new, configurable login page has been introduced which offers a custom page without a custom theme.
 The configuration will be loaded as part from the appsuite-configration.
 That means, it also supports multi-tenancy.

 # Configuration
 To configure the login page, different attributes in the `as-config.yml` to change the appearance of the login screen can be set.
 Every not configured property will fall back to its default.